Billions of Brood X cicadas set to emerge in parts of Eastern US for first time in 17 years: What to know

 Periodical cicadas, as they're known, spend almost their whole lives a foot or two underground, living on sap from tree roots.
-Then, in the spring of their 13th or 17th year, mature cicada nymphs emerge for a short adult stage, synchronously and in huge numbers.
+Then, in the spring of their 13th or 17th year, mature cicada nymphs burrow out from the ground for a short adult stage, synchronously and in huge numbers.
 Really huge numbers.
+The insects climb up the nearest vertical surface, often the tree whose roots sustained them.
+They shed their exoskeletons and inflate their wings.
+Then, after a few days resting, recovering, and waiting for their shells to harden, the mating begins.
+It's hard to miss, once the male cicadas start emitting their high-pitched mating song.

 Here are answers to some of the main questions about this spring's big cicada emergence.